Skip to content

 Hezbollah’s dwindling reputation

-Now, recent events — including the deadly explosion at a Beirut port earlier this month that killed at least 200 people and wounded thousands, as well as the country's economic tailspin — have again shined a spotlight on the role of Hezbollah within Lebanese politics and society.
+Recent events in Lebanon — including the deadly explosion at a Beirut port, as well as the country's economic crisis — have again shined a spotlight on the role of the Hezbollah militant group within Lebanese politics and society.
+We take a look at the origins of the party, and why it matters.